-Instruction at LMU will include 18 hours of lecture over three Saturdays during the spring 2017 semester.
-Students then go to Seoul and Busan, Korea, May 20-28 for cultural experiences, corporate visits and lectures.
-From May 28 - June 4 students will travel to Beijing and Shanghai for a new cultural experience, additional corporate visits and lectures.
+Instruction at LMU will include 18 hours of lecture over three Saturdays during the spring 2018 semester.
+Students then go to Seoul and Busan, Korea, for cultural experiences, corporate visits and lectures.
+Students then travel to Beijing and Shanghai for a new cultural experience, additional corporate visits and lectures.

 *Consent of Assistant Director is required prior to registration.
 Students must complete online registration.
 The travel fee of $2,500 (excluding airfare) will be applied to the student account upon registering.
 Of this fee, $500 is a non-refundable deposit.

 - International Health Insurance (may be additional expense if not included in student's insurance plan)